HackerHansen/AmongUsCosmetics/README.md

 # AmongUsCosmetics
-A program that unlocks all cosmetics for Among Us version 2022.3.29
+A program that unlocks all cosmetics for Among Us version 2022.3.29 (Steam version)

 This program probably isn't optimized very well, but it runs pretty fast.
 It was written in C++.